landmark23th/mtc-backend-dev/README.md

-# mtc-backend-dev
+# This is a dev python repository for backend developers.
-python  for MTC Terraform Course
+The infra was last modified by Terry H.